parseablehq/quest/README.md

 ### Running tests

 Use the below format to run tests against a Parseable server.
 The first argument is the test name, the second argument is the server URL, the third argument is the username and the fourth argument is the password.
+The `load` test has an optional fifth argument which is the number of different json formats that will be sent to a stream.

 ```
 docker run ghcr.io/parseablehq/quest:main smoke https://demo.parseable.io parseable parseable